livz/livz.github.io/_posts/2025-12-18-advent-of-pwn.md

 Before going into the technical solutions, a few words about LLMs, which seem to be the theme nowadays.
 During the CTF I relied on LLMs for a couple of tasks which I believe they proved really useful at:
 * Making sense of large amounts of code, high level or disassembly.
 * Getting started with complicated subjects (e.g. understanding a custom blockchain).
-* Repetitive tasks when speed or code quality is not a concern.
+* Repetitive tasks when speed or code quality was not a concern.

 Multiple friends I've talked to during the CTF were skeptic about using LLMs and I definitely understand why.
 Some drawbacks I've experienced _continously_, not just during this CTF but in general:
 * It's really easy to get directed to rabbit holes or ideas that don't lead anywhere.